Duplicate of ptolemy.gui.Top

 Christopher, please re-open this bug if you want me to do it differently or don't agree with my solution.

-#13 Updated by Christopher Brooks almost 10 years ago
+#13 Updated by Christopher Brooks about 10 years ago

 ptolemy.gui cannot depend on ptolemy.actor because Ptplot uses

 Could you back out the changes to Top in the ptII svn repository?

 I don't have a good workaround that will provide the functionality of adding